maybebyte/anthesis/clues.md

    heuristic that served me well most of the time didn't apply to those two.
 I suppose the lesson embedded in this experience is to avoid blindly trusting rules of thumb.

+1. Regarding `line-height` in CSS, a minimum value of `1.5` is appropriate.
+This improves readability and accessibility.